jovana05/TestCafe_Certification/README.md

  ````
   mkdir <folder_name>
   ````
-3. Move to your new folder by running next command:
+3. Move to your new folder and run next command:
   ````
   cd <folder_name>
   ````